 So, a few years ago I found myself being a bit too nit picky with my husband day in and day out.
 I realized I needed to change, and stop acting like a nagging mother.
 I needed a reason to find the good.
 And let me tell you, there are thousands of really great things about my husband, but I was so busy focusing on the few things that bothered me, that I was missing all of his wonderful qualities, kind gestures, and efforts made.
-I decided to start a daily journal (I’m a big of a journal junkie) for him.
+I decided to start a daily journal (I’m a big journal junkie) for him.
 Somewhat of a gratitude journal, which I’m sure you’re all familiar with, but focusing strictly on my husband each day.
 I wanted to make it simple, and not too time consuming or overwhelming.
 I bought a small notebook, kept it by my bedside, and started writing one positive thing about my husband each night before I went to bed.
-Things like this:

 I came to love those few minutes each night reflecting on what my husband had done that day.
 I loved writing something each day because so many of the small, simple acts of goodness go unnoticed, or even big acts of kindness can go unforgotten if not written down.